-(2) Highly Segregated, Rural or Underserved Area Focus: Applicants should provide evidence demonstrating that they have worked in areas of need in highly segregated, rural or underserved locations.
+(2) Highly Segregated, Rural or Underserved Area Focus: Applicant should provide evidence demonstrating that they have provided enforcement services in areas of need in highly segregated, rural, or underserved locations.
+Maximum points will be provided if the applicant demonstrates how the funds requested through this NOFO will allow the organization to continue or expand work in highly segregated, rural, or underserved locations/service areas, specifically those areas not currently secured by a fair housing enforcement organization or agency (e.g. FHIP or FHAP agency.
 (Up to 3 points)